 Courts generally consider the established pattern of the relationship when determining spousal support, with longer marriages and greater income discrepancies resulting in more significant obligations.
 For example, if one spouse earned a high income while the other stayed at home with the children, the court may be hesitant to require the dependent spouse to immediately return to full-time work after a separation.

 Regardless of the parties’ perspectives, it is crucial to recognize that established patterns of parenting and financial obligations during the marriage will likely continue after separation.
-Seeking the guidance of a knowledgeable family law lawyer can help ensure that spousal support obligations are properly calculated and negotiated.

 Spousal support, also known as alimony or maintenance, is a payment made by one spouse to the other following the breakdown of a marriage or common-law relationship.
 The purpose of spousal support is to provide financial assistance to the spouse who has been financially disadvantaged as a result of the breakdown of the relationship.